cyrilletuzi/angular-eslint-injection-context/README.md

 # angular-eslint-injection-context

 ESLint rules for Angular injection context.
-Say goodbye to the `NG0203` runtime error.
+Say goodbye to the `NG0203` runtime error!

 Checks that `inject()` and other functions (`takeUntilDestroyed()`, `toSignal()`, `resource()`, `form()`...) are called in an injection context.